prajesh8484/pythonbot/README.md

 Contributions to the project are welcome!
 If you have a feature or improvement to suggest, simply open an issue or pull request on GitHub.

 ## License
 This bot is released under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE.md](LICENSE.md) file for details.